-An Infernocyon, a nocturnal predator of small animals from the planet Snaiad.
-I’m proud to announce that access to my Snaiad world-building project has been restored, after a hiatus of 4 years.
+An Infernocyon, a nocturnal predator of small animals from the planet Snaiad, my world-building and speculative zoology project.
+I’m proud to announce that access to Snaiad has been restored, after a hiatus of 4 years.

 The “bull-horned” ceratopsian Nasutuceratops supplements its diet with a dash of calcium - from an unfortunate turtle it found on a river bank.